-- Like all referrals, referrals to physical therapy and occupational therapy need to be written by your PCP and not by the specialists you have seen. - Your PCP can provide referrals for only the first nine physical-therapy or occupational-therapy visits.
-The facility must contact the Tufts Health Plan pre-certification department for authorization for additional visits. - You will need to obtain a new physical-therapy or occupational therapy referral from your PCP at the beginning of every Plan Year (January 1 through December 31). - You must receive treatment at an in-network facility.
+- Like all referrals, referrals to physical therapy and occupational therapy need to be written by your PCP and not by the specialists you have seen. - Your PCP can provide referrals for only the initial evaluation and the first eight occupational-therapy and physical-therapy visits in the Plan Year (January 1 through December 31).
+The PCP must contact the Tufts Health Plan pre-certification department for authorization of additional visits. - You will need to obtain a new physical-therapy or occupational-therapy referral from your PCP at the beginning of every Plan Year. - Members are covered for up to 30 visits per calendar year for rehabilitative physical therapy and occupational therapy.
+The number of visits is reset each Plan Year. - Habilitative physical- and occupational-therapy is covered only for members enrolled in the ECHO program.
+The duration of therapy is based on consideration of the medical necessity of treatment and requires prior authorization.
+The maximum allowable coverage for the combined ECHO benefit is \$36,000 per year.
+There is co-insurance for ECHO benefits. - You must receive treatment at an in-network facility or be subject to the costs of the Point of Service option.